M4GICB/hello_world_django/README.md

  * You can also replace the `127.0.0.1` with `localhost`
  * eg. instead of navigating to http://127.0.0.1:8000/ you can navigate to http://localhost:8000/
  * this will take you to the `Blog Home Page`.
 Navigate to http://localhost:8000/about to visit the `About Page`

+<a name="creating-your-own-django-project"></a>
+## Creating Your Own Django Project
+For a more detailed tutorial on starting your own django project instead of running this pre built one, see the [Setting up Your Own Django Project README](https://th.bing.com/th/id/OIP.__0_HtU_sYrzKGJV3tjYTwHaHa?pid=ImgDet&rs=1)